-The initial backup page lets you define a short description (required) and an optional lengthy comment for this backup attempt.
-This information will be presented to you in the backup administration page to help you identify different backups.
+The initial backup page lets you define a short description (required) and an optional, lengthier comment for this backup attempt.
+This information will be presented to you in the Manage Backups page to help you identify different backups.
 The default description contains the date and time of backup.
-Both the description and comment will be stored in a file named README.html inside your archive's installation directory, but only if the backup mode is full backup.
+Both the description and comment will be stored in a file named README.html inside your archive's installation directory, but only if the backup mode is Full Site Backup.

-Since Akeeba Backup 3.1.b1 both the description and the comment support Akeeba Backup's backup naming variables, e.g. [SITE], [DATE] and [TIME].
+Both the description and the comment support backup naming variables, e.g. [SITE], [DATE] and [TIME].
 It goes without saying, but these variables can also be used in the case of automated backups, e.g. CRON-mode backups.